 1. Invitation

-The fleet for Hamilton Island Race Week 2024 (HIRW 2024) will be capped depending on berthage availability and any other relevant restrictions at the time.
-Entrants are reminded to be prompt in getting an entry in to avoid disappointment.
+The fleet for Hamilton Island Race Week 2026 (‘HIRW 2026’) will be capped depending on berthage availability and any other relevant restrictions at the time.
+Entrants are reminded to be prompt in completing an entry to avoid disappointment.

 2. Rules